omniscientjs/immstruct/README.md

 ## References

 While Immutable.js cursors are immutable, Immstruct lets you create references to a piece of data from where cursors will always be fresh.
+The cursors you create are still immutable, but you have the ability to retrieve the newest and latest cursor pointing to a specific part of your immutable structure.

 ```js